2008 United States presidential election: Analysis

-As of 2024, this election is the last time that Indiana and North Carolina voted Democratic, and is also the most recent election where one of the nominees has since died.
+As of 2024, this election is the last time that Indiana or North Carolina voted Democratic, and is also the most recent election where one of the nominees has since died.
+Until 2024 this was also the most recent election in which any of the major presidential nominees had any military experience.

 This election exhibited the continuation of some of the polarization trends evident in the 2000 and 2004 elections.
 McCain won whites 55–43 percent, while Obama won blacks 95–4 percent, Hispanics 67–31 percent, and Asians 62–35 percent.
 Voters aged 18–29 voted for Obama by 66–32 percent while elderly voters backed McCain 53–45 percent.
 The 25-year age gap between McCain and Obama was the widest in U.S. presidential election history among the top two candidates.